Johann Friedrich Fasch: Works

 His works include cantatas, concertos, symphonies, and chamber music.
 None of his music was published in his lifetime, and according to The New Grove Dictionary of Music and Musicians in 2014, "it appears that most of his vocal works (including 9 complete cantata cycles, at least 14 masses and four operas) are lost, while the instrumental works are mostly extant."
 However, his music was "widely performed" in his day and was held in high regard by contemporaries.
 Georg Philipp Telemann performed a cycle of his church cantatas in 1733 in Hamburg; an organ work once attributed to Johann Sebastian Bach as BWV 585 is now known to be an arrangement of movements from a Fasch trio sonata; and Bach's Collegium Musicum in Leipzig (a different group than the one founded by Fasch) performed some of Fasch's Orchestral Suites (ten of them, according to Hugo Riemann in 1900, based on his examination of copies in the library of the St. Thomas School, which Riemann said were partly in Bach's hand.
-Only one of these suites survived World War II; it is in the hand of Bach's student Carl Gotthelf Gerlach).
+Only one of these suites survived World War II; it had in Fasch's era fallen into the hands of Bach's student Carl Gotthelf Gerlach).

 In 1900, Riemann asserted that Fasch's style was an important link between the Baroque and Classical periods, and that he was one of those who "set instrumental music entirely on its feet and displaced fugal writing with modern 'thematic' style’"; New Groves entry on Fasch states, "Later research has largely confirmed [Riemann's] assessment."

 Legacy

 Fasch died in Zerbst at the age of 70 on 5 December 1758.
 He was the father of Carl Friedrich Christian Fasch, born on 18 November 1736, like his father a musician of note.
 The city of Zerbst/Anhalt has been hosting International Festivals since 1983, biennially since 1993.
 The Sixteenth International Fasch Festival (2021) was cancelled due to COVID-19 restrictions.
-The 17th International Fasch Festival was scheduled to take place from 15 to 18 June 2023 in Zerbst/Anhalt.